-Paul then moves us beyond this foundational point so let's continue to follow his thinking as he shows us how our renewing of our minds begins with "thinking soberly about our gifts" (Stott, p.325).
+Now I have spent a lot of time with you on this first point because it is foundational.
+Let's begin to follow Paul's thinking as he shows us how our renewing of our minds begins with "thinking soberly about our gifts" (Stott, p.325).
 Carson says, "Paul's purpose in this paragraph is to foster unity among Christians by encouraging an attitude of humility and respect towards one another, particularly in the possession and use of spiritual gifts."
 (Carson, NBC, LLS)

-For by the grace given to me I say to everyone among you not to think of himself more highly than he ought to think, but to think with sober judgment, each according to the measure of faith that God has assigned.
-For as in one body we have many members, and the members do not all have the same function, so we, though many, are one body in Christ, and individually members one of another.
-Having gifts that differ according to the grace given to us, let us use them: if prophecy, in proportion to our faith; if service, in our serving; the one who teaches, in his teaching; the one who exhorts, in his exhortation; the one who contributes, in generosity; the one who leads, with zeal; the one who does acts of mercy, with cheerfulness.
+3 For by the grace given to me I say to everyone among you not to think of himself more highly than he ought to think, but to think with sober judgment, each according to the measure of faith that God has assigned.
+4 For as in one body we have many members, and the members do not all have the same function, 5 so we, though many, are one body in Christ, and individually members one of another.
+6 Having gifts that differ according to the grace given to us, let us use them: if prophecy, in proportion to our faith; 7 if service, in our serving; the one who teaches, in his teaching; 8 the one who exhorts, in his exhortation; the one who contributes, in generosity; the one who leads, with zeal; the one who does acts of mercy, with cheerfulness.